 211 is available 24 hours a day, 7 days a week to connect residents with resources for food, paying housing bills, mental health services and more.
 For assistance, dial 2-1-1, (561) 383-1112, or text your zip code to TXT211 (898211).
 Service is free and confidential.
 For more information, visit the 211 website.

 If you are unable to meet basic needs like housing, food and healthcare:

 The Low Income Home Energy Assistance Program (LIHEAP) helps keep families safe and healthy through initiatives that assist families with energy costs.
 Apply online via the Agricultural and Labor Program, Inc., ALPI website.

 UNITED WAY OF MARTIN COUNTY:

-To assist Martin County individuals and families who are impacted by COVID-19, United Way of Martin County is launching the COVID-19 Community Economic Relief Fund and has authorized up to $200,000 from their emergency fund to aid in recovery efforts.
+To assist Martin County individuals and families who are impacted by COVID-19, United Way of Martin County launched the COVID-19 Community Economic Relief Fund and has authorized up to $200,000 from their emergency fund to aid in recovery efforts.